jloffler/product-landing-page-fcc/README.md

 # Current task
- - Add video html
+ -

 # ToDo
+ - Style video
  - Think of elevator pitch
    - (upper) Tired of falling asleep at the monitor?
      We'll send vibrant computer wallpapers directly to your screen every week.
      Sign up today!
    - (lower) Ready to kick your old wallpaper to the recycle bin?
 Sign up now!
  - Write copy for subscription based stock image site
- - make nav hamburger menu
+ - make (accessible) nav hamburger menu
  - Use camera as icon and logo
  - add favicon
  - remove .gitignore /img/ add images to version control